 - No accessory muscle use

 - ABG within normal limits

 OK, now that we’ve reviewed what’s normal, let’s talk about what warrants intubation and when you can “wait and see.”

 - Increased respiratory rate…note that this isn’t as easy as just stating a number.
 You’d need to look at how the RR is correlating with other factors…O2 sat and WOB are the main ones.
 But, in general, a RR in the 30s-40s is generally a sign that an intervention needs to be done.
 Whether it’s intubation depends on the O2 sat mostly.
 Sometimes patients will be put on BiPAP in hopes this does the trick.
 The thing about an elevated respiratory rate is that the patient will tire out eventually, and then the spiral down is swift.
 You need to keep a close eye on anyone who is tachypneic.

 - Decreased respiratory rate.
-You may hear the phrase, “less than 8, intubate” and while this is a good rule of thumb, it’s not always what occurs.
 If the patient is breathing 7 times a minute but their O2 and CO2 are okay, you may just use BiPAP and wait and see what happens…you’ll want to keep an eagle-eye on their CO2 though, so expect to monitor capnography or do another ABG.
-If the respiratory rate is low and the O2 is low or the CO2 is high, then this is time to get more assertive.
+If the respiratory rate is low (and especially if also shallow) and the O2 is low or the CO2 is high, then this is time to get more assertive.

 - Increased work of breathing occurs when the patient is hungry for air and using all those accessory muscles to try to get more air in.
 Watch the muscles of the neck, chest and belly…if these are in high gear, note that the patient will wear out, so you need to hop on this quick.